Top of page

 Which chemotherapy drug or drugs will I have?

-Most of the time, chemotherapy is given as a combination regimen, a treatment plan that includes more than one drug.
-We have separate information about common chemotherapy regimens.
+Most of the time, chemotherapy is given in a treatment plan that includes more than one drug (a combination regimen).

-Your team might also discuss radiotherapy treatment in addition to chemotherapy.
+Your team might also recommend radiotherapy treatment as well as chemotherapy.

 You might also have other treatments to help you with the side effects of chemotherapy, for example:

-• G-CSF (granulocyte colony-stimulating factor), a ‘growth factor’ given by subcutaneous injection.
+• G-CSF (granulocyte colony-stimulating factor), a growth factor given by subcutaneous injection.
 G-CSF helps you to make healthy new white blood cells.
-You might have this if you have a low number of neutrophils, a type of white blood cell.
+You might have this if you have a low number of a type of white blood cell called a neutrophil.

 • Anti-sickness medicines (anti-emetics) to stop you from feeling and being sick.
-There are quite a few different kinds of anti-emetics so tell your nurses or doctors if the one you have isn’t working so that they can try another one.
+There are different kinds of anti-emetics.
+Tell your nurses or doctors if the one you’ve been given isn’t working, so that they can try another one.

 Why is surgery unlikely to cure my lymphoma?

 Surgery can only very rarely remove all the cancerous cells in lymphoma.
 Even for lymphomas that appear to be in one area only, surgery usually leaves some cells behind.
-That’s why, chemotherapy and/or radiotherapy are the usual treatments for lymphoma.
+It’s therefore not usually chosen to treat lymphoma.

 How long do chemotherapy drugs stay in your body?

-The length of time a drug stays in your body depends on factors such as the type of drug you have and how your body processes it.
+The length of time a drug stays in your body depends on factors such as the type of drug you have and how your body breaks it down.
 It can also depend on how well organs such as your kidneys and liver are working.

 Is it safe to drink alcohol?